-- Integrate social cohesion and peacebuilding: Promoting dialogue between communities and supporting local Church and traditional leaders to work together are essential for establishing a more cohesive society that will decrease the chances of more conflict in the future.
+- Integrate social cohesion and peacebuilding into humanitarian and development programs: Promoting dialogue between communities and supporting local Church and traditional leaders to work together are essential for establishing a more cohesive society that will decrease the chances of more conflict in the future.

 - Support economic inclusion of youth: Youth make up more than half of the Sahel population and many feel socially and politically marginalized.
 Empowering youth through economic and political inclusion is key to creating a peaceful and prosperous society in the Sahel.

-- Promote interfaith programs: According to the 2016 Afrobarometer survey, 72% of Africans trust their religious leaders more than any other form of authority.
+- Strengthen the legitimacy and role of local government and local civil society to increase sustainability and accountability: It is essential to work with local governments and civil society, including religious authorities, to rebuild trust in local and national state institutions and reignite civic participation.
+According to the 2016 Afrobarometer survey, 72% of Africans trust their religious leaders more than any other form of authority.
 Because of these strong ties to the faith community, faith-based organizations are in a unique position to provide humanitarian and development aid to even the hardest-to-reach people in need.